 Bennett is a very successful mystery writer.
 He’s always got “New York Times Bestseller” stamped on the front of his books.
 He isn’t my mystery writer of choice, but he’s on a lot of people’s shortlist.
 Being a shrink, I tend to like the mysteries where the protagonist does some self-reflection and struggles with their humanity.
 Bennett was more a bang/bank, shoot ’em up, move it along cliffhanger to cliffhanger type of writer.
 Which is why his books are on the bestseller lists and the ones I like need to be discovered at the bookstore.

-The conference was running for seven days, starting Monday evening, August 6.
-Bennett and I’d gone over the schedule and roughed out one for ourselves.
+The conference was running for seven days, starting Monday evening, August 6th.
+Bennett and I had gone over the schedule and roughed out one for ourselves.
 I would meet him for an hour or so every morning, then again in the afternoon, as well as any other time he needed.
 His panel was Wednesday and the presentation on Friday.
-I’d make myself available to him for both of those full days, even though he wouldn’t want me with him whole time.
+I’d make myself available to him for both of those full days, even though he wouldn’t want me with him the whole time.

 I reviewed the schedule to see if there were any workshops or panels I wanted to attend.
-There were some authors I wanted to hear speak and a couple of workshops that could teach me a thing or two about mysteries.
+There were some authors I wanted to hear speak and a couple of workshops where I could learn a thing or two about solving mysteries.
 I penciled them in.
 From previous experience at conferences, and despite my initial good intentions, the events of the moment tend to limit my attendance.
-At the last conference I’d gone to, in Santa Barbara, I just managed to squeak in enough workshops to earn my continuing-ed credits.
+At the last conference I’d gone to, in Santa Barbara, I just managed to squeak in enough workshops to earn my continuing-education credits.

 Since my meter would have been running for a full week, Bennett and I had settled on a flat fee.
 Plus, he’d pick up my hotel bill, expenses including food and transportation, but not gambling losses.
 It was a good deal.
 I don’t particularly like Las Vegas but if I’m going to go it’s better to come home a winner.